step-security-bot/otp/CONFIG_IDEAS.md

     The problem here is `logger` in kernel.
 It is a map, where we want legacy config to work (though give a warning).
 But we want to re-use the same key in the new config scheme where we want the deepmerge strategy....
+    NOTE: logger in kernel works as it should, I remembered incorrectly.
 * If an application wants to work with both old and new configuration it should use the legacy merge way.
-* If kernel does a live upgrade from OTP-23 to OTP-24, then the old merge will be used, as no other method i known to OTP-23.
+* If kernel does a live upgrade from OTP-23 to OTP-24, then the old merge will be used, as no other method is known to OTP-23.

 * We cannot let the application decide how to merge as that will not work in emulator upgrade scenarios.
-In emulator upgrade scenarios it is the old emulator that needs to do the merge.
+In emulator upgrade scenarios it is the old emulator that needs to do the merge (for erts, stdlib, kernel, sasl).

-*
+* Add API `application:get_env(App,[erts,schedulers,online])` and
+  `application:set_env(App,[erts,schedulers,online],Value)`.

 ### Allow application to check the configuration